Azure/azure-service-operator/docs/mysql/mysql.md

 *Note*: When the `startIpAddress` and `endIpAddress` are 0.0.0.0, it denotes a special case that adds a firewall rule to allow all Azure services to access the server.

+### MySQL virtual network rule

+The MySQL virtual network rule operator allows you to add virtual network rules to the MySQL server.

+The `server` indicates the MySQL server on which you want to configure the new MySQL virtual network rule on and `resourceGroup` is the resource group of the MySQL server.
+Provide the virtual network name and subnet name in the variables `vNetName` and `subnetName`, and `vNetResourceGroup` is the resource group the virtual network is located in.
+The `ignoreMissingServiceEndpoint` indicates whether or not to create virtual network rule before the virtual network has vnet service endpoint enabled.

+*Note*: When using MySQL Virtual Network Rules, the `Basic` SKU is not a valid op

 ## Deploy, view and delete resources

 You can follow the steps [here](/docs/customresource.md) to deploy, view and delete resources.